Vaddo/languanizr.js/README.md

 ---

 ## Language Package
-**Hint**: Use the online language editor at http://www.languanizrjs.com to create fast and simple language packages or check out the **editor branch** - https://github.com/Vaddo/languanizr.js/tree/editor - for more details about the editor.
+> **HINT**: Use the online language editor at http://www.languanizrjs.com to create fast and simple language packages or check out the **editor branch** - https://github.com/Vaddo/languanizr.js/tree/editor - for more details about the editor.

 For example: